The 18 Best Boutique UK Music Festivals to Book Now

 Get truly lost in the wilderness in this wild and wonderful festival in Lincolnshire.
 Once you arrive, you’ll spend four days wandering down winding woodland paths, uncovering abandoned houses, mysterious scenes and incredible performances as you go.

-This year’s star musical attraction is Jamie XX, who is headlining the surreal festival alongside Bonobo and Tom Misch.
-If you need a break from exploring, The Energy Garden offers everything you could need to relax and unwind, with hot tubs, Finnish sauna, massage and yoga sessions all available.
+This year’s star musical attraction is Avalon Emerson & The Charm, who are headlining the surreal festival alongside Bárbara Boeing and Barry Can’t Swim.
+If you want a break from exploring, The Energy Garden offers everything you could need to relax and unwind, with wood-fired hot tubs, Finnish saunas, massage and holistic sound therapies.

 Combining spirituality with full blown partying, Shambala is a truly unique festival offering.
 Sustainability is also a key focus, with the organisers ensuring that the power is renewable and no single-use plastic is used on site (foodies should note that the festival has been meat and fish-free since 2016).